- Jan 18, 2018

 - Shopify: This managed option is an excellent choice if you’re looking for a hosted alternative.

-Do you have any questions about which of these two platforms would make a better fit for you?
+When comparing Magento vs Shopify, do you have any questions about which of these two platforms would make a better fit for you?
 Let’s talk about them in the comments section below!

 Image credit: Pixabay.